PranayKumar9902/Mammogram-Classification/README.md

 --> Then, a webppage opens in which you have to enter the Attribute Values, and click on predict.

---> Click on the link in the page to get demo inputs and order of the Attributes which should be entered.

 --> After entering Attributes and clicking on predict we get our result as Malignant or benign on the webpage.

 ## Screenshots 📸